chrisandoryan/XSSPawn/README.md

 #### 2. Integrate with Docker Image

-To apply `scenario.js` you have compose before, you need to send it to your Docker Image.
+To apply `scenario.js` you have composed before, you need to send it to your Docker Image.
 Here's an example:

 Add Service in your docker-compose.yml